-Do bid adjustments and conversion tracking eat up too much time in your marketing strategy?
-It might be time to let Google’s advanced machine algorithms take the wheel.
-Enter the world of Smart Bidding.
+Do manual bid adjustments eat up too much time in your digital marketing strategy?
+For some campaigns, it might be time for Google’s advanced machine algorithms to take the wheel.

 What is Smart Bidding?